eliotcochrane/eliotcochrane.github.io/_posts/2024-03-25-diamond-stones.md

 The sidewall also needs to be checked.
 More than the condition of the sidewall, we are looking to check that the sidewall will not interfere with the diamond stone as it removes material.
 If the sidewall material interferes with the edge removal, the sidewall cutter tool can be used to bring it back behind the edge.

 For the lazy folks like me (or those who don't have confidence), at the beginning of the season, go for a stone grind to set up the skis for the season.
-If you can ask for it, ask them to cut off a little more sidewall than usual so that way throughout the season you don't have to!
+If the shop accepts requests, ask them to cut off a little more sidewall than usual so that way throughout the season the sidewall will be maintenance free!

 #### Step 2 - Using The Stones

 Put the diamond stones in the bowl of water to soak.
 During that time, put the brake retainers on and put the ski in the vice.
 Take the toothbrush, dip it in the water, and use it to spread water along the edge.
 It doesn't need to be perfect.

-Once the edge is ready, take the file out of the water, put it in the file guide, and clamp it there so it won't move.
+Once the edge is ready, take the file out of the water, put it in the file guide, and clamp it there, so it won't move.
 See the picture as to how it should look.

 ![Setup using the stone, clamp, and guide](/assets/img/diamond-stone-5.jpeg) *Photo: Setup of the diamond stone, clamp, and edge guide from Ski Magazine.*

 From there, gently go back and forth, up and down the ski.
 Every 4 or 5 strokes, put more water on the edge using the toothbrush and also apply more to the diamond stone cutting surface.

-If the edge is being removed, you should see two things:
+If the edge is being removed, there are two obvious indicators:
 1. Water Darkens
 2. Edge Color Changes

 ![How to use the guide setup](/assets/img/diamond-stone-6.jpeg) *Photo: How to use the diamond stones with the edge guide from Ski Magazine.*

 As the water mixes with the removed edge particles, it will darken in color.
 This means that the stones are cutting the material.
 With edge color changes, it should be progressive along the height of the edge.
-Once the formerly full edge color becomes a vibrant silver color, you can use the tissues or paper towels to dry the edge and verify that you have completed the edge material removal along the entire edge.
+Once the formerly full edge color becomes a vibrant silver color, use tissues or paper towels to dry the edge and verify edge material has been removed along the entire edge.

 **Look For:**
 * Consistent color of the edge